 - People praising God if a doctor is able to save a critically ill person but calling the doctor incompetent if the doctor fails.

-You will find mobile signal, Maggi, and coke in remote areas but water and electricity may not be available.
+- You will find the mobile signal, Maggi, and coke in remote areas but water and electricity may not be available.